hujhax/austin-improv-wiki/Nice Astronaut.md

 |Years	=		2008-Present
 }}

 **Nice Astronaut** is a Chicago-style longform improv troupe in Austin, TX that specializes in creating formats.
 Their monthly Improvioke show is on the second Saturdays at 11pm at [[ColdTowne Theater]].
+They also teach regional workshops on forms they have created.

 ## Formation
 Nice Astronaut was the first permanent, self-formed troupe from [[ColdTowne Theater]] and was formed from several students in a level 1 class together at ColdTowne Theater.
 They debuted under the temporary name "H.J.
 Compromise" in a ColdTowne Theater Cagematch on October 11, 2008.
 They were originally coached by [[Tom Booker]] (2008-2009) and were later coached by [[Dave Buckman]] (2009-2011, 2013).